-DCAD offers a two-year Associate of Fine Arts Degree (AFA) that combines studio courses in art and design and liberal arts courses.
-Upon successful completion of the program, students earn their Associate of Fine Arts Degree in one of six majors: Animation, Fine Arts, Graphic Design, Illustration, Interior Design or Photography.
+DCAD offers a two-year Associate of Fine Arts Degree (AFA) that combines studio courses in art and design and classroom courses in liberal arts and general education.
+Students select their major at the time of enrollment into the College.
+Upon successful completion of their program, they earn an Associate of Fine Arts Degree in one of five majors: Animation, Fine Arts, Graphic Design, Illustration or Photography.

-Majors & Tracks
+Majors & Electives

-Animation

-2-D Animation 3-D Animation
+Animation 2-D Animation 3-D Animation

-Fine Art

-Painting & Drawing Sculpture Printmaking
+Fine Art Painting & Drawing Sculpture Printmaking

-Graphic Design

-Advertising Design Communication Design
+Graphic Design Communication Design

-Book & Editorial Illustration Sequential Art Comic Art
+Illustration Book & Editorial Illustration Sequential Art